 Borrowing is taken to fund the Authorities agreed capital expenditure.
-Care is taken to manage the cost of carry (the difference between what borrowing costs us and what it earns) prior to being spent while, at the same time considering interest rate trends.
+Care is taken to manage the cost of carry (the difference between what borrowing costs and what it earns prior to being spent) while, also considering interest rate trends.

 Introduction